Other Documents and Insurance Information, including for International Families:

 Package Policy: Camp is a gift in itself.
 Camp Champions has a no package policy.
 Any large envelope (anything larger than a standard sized envelope) is considered a package and will be returned to sender.
 Envelopes containing anything other than the letter (e.g. a piece of gum) is also considered a package and will be returned.
 Please communicate this policy with friends and family who might be planning to send packages.

-If your camper has a birthday during their camp session, you may drop off a birthday package for them at the Help Desk on Opening Day of camp.
-Please write “Birthday” on the outside and clearly label the package with your camper’s name and birth date so we can sort it properly and ensure we deliver it to your child on the correct day.
+If your camper has a birthday during their camp session, you may drop off a birthday package for them on Opening Day of camp.
+Please clearly label the package with “Birthday,” your camper’s name, and birth date.
+We will make sure the package is delivered to your camper on his or her birthday!

 Domestic Flights: If you need to arrange airline transportation for your child, you are required to fill out our Transportation form under the Forms and Documents tab at least 30 days prior to your camper’s session start date.
 This timeline is very important so that we can arrange a member of the camp staff to pick your child up from the airport.
 Please arrange all flights into Austin International Airport or the San Antonio Airport and try to arrive between 11am and 1pm on Opening Day of your camper’s term.
 We will provide transportation from the Austin airport for $100, and $150 from the San Antonio airport.
 Return transportation is the same fee.